Jama Ali Jama: Career

-Jama later joined the Somali National Army, rising to the rank of colonel.

 In the mid-1970s, the Soviet Union promoted Jama as the chief ideologue of socialism in the Horn of Africa.
 He was later imprisoned for 11 years by the regime of Mohamed Siad Barre after having been accused of participating in an abortive coup d'état.
 Jama was recognized by Amnesty International as a prisoner of conscience.

 In November 2001, Jama was elected as President of Puntland.
 However, the position was contested with outgoing President Abdullahi Yusuf Ahmed, who wanted his tenure extended.

-Ahmed emerged victorious the following year, and served out his second term as president until October 2004.
+Jama was deposed as president of Puntland in May 2002 when the Ethiopian army helped oust him in order to install Abdullahi Yusuf.
+Yusuf had used the 'War on Terror' to justify the operation and claimed Jama supported Al-Itihaad Al-Islamiya.
+Fighting broke out between forces loyal to Yusuf and Jama during January 2003.

-Jama subsequently became a legislator in the Transitional Federal Parliament (TFP).
+Jama later became a legislator in the Transitional Federal Parliament (TFP).